Small Budget, Big Impact: How the Right Website Pays for Itself

 Develop a Minimally Viable Product and a Budget

-Having a great website is an investment, but not one that smaller organizations need to make all at once.
-Think about scaling the development of your website in stages over time as an effective way to manage your investment.
+Having a great website is an investment, but one that smaller organizations can make incrementally.
+Consider scaling your website's development in stages over time to manage your investment effectively.

 If you’re starting from scratch, ask yourself, “What is the minimum viable website presence I need to get started?”
-This approach can spread out the expense of a new website and speed up the potential to convert visitors into customers or donors.
+This approach can spread out the expense of a new website and accelerate the conversion of visitors into customers or donors.

 Also consider the cost of ongoing website maintenance, and whether you should outsource the design and development or keep it in-house.
-If you lead a smaller organization, you may not have the capacity or the staff resources dedicated to optimizing your online presence and driving revenues.
+If you lead a smaller organization, you may lack the capacity and staff resources needed to optimize your online presence and drive revenue.

 Develop a twelve-month website budget to manage your estimated annual expenses and new sources of revenue.
-Compare those costs to your anticipated income, whether through grants, donations, or sales of services or products, on a monthly basis over that same period.
-A website opens up the possibility of a new income stream for smaller organizations that can work for you in any time zone.
+Compare those costs to your anticipated income, whether through grants, donations, or sales of services or products, monthly over that same period.
+Able to work for you in any time zone, a website opens up the possibility of a new income stream for smaller organizations.

 An Example